RhythmD22/SmartShuttle/README.md

 ## Future Enhancements

 - Push notifications for shuttle arrival times
-- Enhanced route planning features
 - User feedback and rating system
 - Shuttle capacity information
-- Multi-language support
 - Accessibility improvements

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-## Support

-If you encounter any issues or have questions about the application, please open an issue in the repository or contact the development team.